Curtis Teets · 30-year Columbus restoration veteran.

 Ohio HO-3 policies include the sewer/drain backup rider standard, but verify your declarations page. iDry Columbus documents every job thoroughly so your adjuster processes your claim faster.

 Documentation wins claims.
 When your adjuster asks for proof of damage, containment, removal, treatment, and drying — iDry has it all timestamped and organized.
-We work directly with your carrier, answer technical questions, and ensure your claim is complete from day one.
+We work directly with your carrier, answer technical questions, so your claim is complete from day one.

 Columbus Neighborhoods Most Affected by Sewage Backup